-Though the University's population, budget and land holdings have grown over this period, the net GHG emissions have not grown in proportion, and, in fact, have begun to fall.
-This indicates that UofL's efforts to reduce its environmental impact are trending in the right direction, even as we grow.
+The University's population, budget and land holdings have continuously grown over this period.
+Despite the growth, our net GHG emissions had not grown in proportion, and, in fact, had been on a downward trajectory through 2013.
+That appears to have all changed in 2014, when UofL's net emissions began to creep back upward, both in absolute and relative terms.